rajtslegr/sm-fairplay/README.md

 # sm-fairplay

 STEM/MARK Fair Play is a React application designed to help create balanced soccer teams based on player statistics.
-It allows users to upload player data from an Excel file, select players for team formation, and automatically generates two balanced teams.
+It allows users to upload player data from an Excel file, select players for team formation, and automatically generates two balanced teams using an optimized algorithm.

 ## Features

 - Upload player statistics from XLSX files
 - Select players for team formation
 - Add new players on the fly
-- Automatically generate two balanced teams based on player performance
+- Automatically generate two balanced teams using dynamic programming optimization
 - Display team compositions with individual player statistics

 ## Getting Started